MicrosoftDocs/power-pages-docs/power-pages-docs/capabilities.md

  - Power Pages supports modern TLS crypto standards (TLS 1.2) and has built-in Azure DDoS protection.
 It also supports dynamic IP restriction to limit traffic from bad actors and provides secure, configuration-driven mechanisms for admins to address top web security vulnerabilities such as injection attacks, cross-site request forgery, and server-side request forgery.

 - You can also configure Power Pages to use edge caching and web application firewall (WAF) capabilities.
-More information: [Set up Azure Front Door with portals](/power-apps/maker/portals/azure-front-door).
+More information: [Set up Azure Front Door with Power Pages sites](configure/azure-front-door.md).

-Power Pages provides some helpful tools for administrators to manage the administration and lifecycle of their sites and environments.
+Power Pages provides helpful tools for administrators to manage the administration and lifecycle of their sites and environments.
 More information: [Power Pages governance](admin/coe-portals.md)

 ## Integration with other Microsoft Power Platform components

 Power Pages provides deep integration with other [Microsoft Power Platform](/power-platform) components.

-- **Dataverse** enables users to securely store and manage data that's used by business applications and your Power Pages sites.
+- **Dataverse** allows you to securely store and manage data that's used by business applications and your Power Pages sites.
 Use model-driven app constructs like forms, views, charts, and dashboards to easily surface Dataverse data.

-- **Power Apps** enables anyone to create no-code/low-code custom mobile and web apps to share and collect data and streamline business processes.
+- **Power Apps** empowers anyone to create no-code/low-code custom mobile and web apps to share and collect data and streamline business processes.
 Using Power Apps to create an app that uses SharePoint to store content is a popular way to quickly build basic intranet sites.
 Power Pages is ideal for websites focused on external audiences that require more secure access to your business information.

 - **Power Automate** simplifies the creation of automated workflows.
 With Power Pages, use Power Automate for plug-ins, workflows, automated cloud flows, or to extend business logic and interact with data and events coming and going in and out of Dataverse.